CyberFlameGO/svnpython/Doc/library/idle.rst

    single: Python Editor
    single: Integrated Development Environment

-IDLE is the Python IDE built with the :mod:`tkinter` GUI toolkit.
+IDLE is the Python IDE built with the :mod:`Tkinter` GUI toolkit.

 IDLE has the following features:

-* coded in 100% pure Python, using the :mod:`tkinter` GUI toolkit
+* coded in 100% pure Python, using the :mod:`Tkinter` GUI toolkit

-* cross-platform: works on Windows and Unix
+* cross-platform: works on Windows and Unix (on Mac OS, there are currently problems with Tcl/Tk)

 * multi-window text editor with multiple undo, Python colorizing and many other features, e.g. smart indent and call tips